-Flexibility Topic Flexibility Description Expiration Date riexibility Description 6/30/21 9/30/21 Other Meetings, gatherings, and events Expired Flexibility: Meetings, gatherings, and events were modified/suspended during COVID-19 emergency.
-The executive order is no longer in effect, however there are a subset of provisions that facilitate ongoing recovery.
-See Safely Reopening California and CDPH-State Public Health Order June 11, 2021 X (06/15/21) Administrative penalties not imposed for non-compliance with safeguards of health information Extended Flexibility: The federal Department of Health and Human Services (HHS) guidelines for telehealth exercised discretion during COVID-19 to not impose administrative penalties for non-compliance with the HIPAA rules in connection with good faith provision of telehealth in using non-public facing audio or video communication products.
+Flexibility Topic Flexibility Description Expiration Date Flexibility Topic riexibility Description 6/30/21 9/30/21 Other Meetings, gatherings, and events Expired Flexibility: Meetings, gatherings, and events were modified/suspended during COVID-19 emergency.
+The executive order is no longer in effect, however, there are a subset of provisions that facilitate ongoing recovery.
+See Safely Reopening California and CDPH-State Public Health Order June 11, 2021.
+X (06/15/21) Administrative penalties not imposed for non-compliance with safeguards of health information Extended Flexibility: The federal Department of Health and Human Services Office of Civil Rights (HHS-OCR) guidelines for telehealth exercised discretion during COVID-19 to not impose administrative penalties for non-compliance with the HIPAA rules in connection with good faith provision of telehealth in using non-public facing audio or video communication products.
 Extended Flexibility: Allowable platforms were expanded to include popular communication applications for video chats such as Apple FaceTime, Facebook Messenger Video Chat, Google Hangouts, Skype, and Zoom.
 Health and Safety Code section 1280.17 administrative penalties for non-compliance related to safeguards of health information of unauthorized access or inadvertent disclosure.
 Only HIPAA-compliant communication applications may be used to provide telehealth services.
-X
+X (Until further notice)

 Specific guidance for providers regarding HIPAA and telehealth is available from the external resources listed on DHCS' Telehealth Resources page.
-For technical assistance related to a HIPAA-compliant platform of service delivery contact California Institute of Behavioral Health Solutions (CIBHS) Amy McIlvaine amcilvaine@cibhs.org.
-Provider consent and documentation requirements waived.
-Expired Flexibility: Waived the responsibility of a provider to obtain and document verbal or written consent before the use of telehealth services.
-Business Professions Code section 2290.5 (b) provider must obtain and document verbal or written consent before use of telehealth services. x Allowed treatment and recovery services outside the facility service location Expired Flexibility: DHCS allowed facilities to provide in-person treatment or recovery services off-site for any concerns related to COVID-19.
-In-person treatment and recovery services to be provided inside the facility service location. x Additional time to complete counselor certification requirements.
-Expiring Flexibility: Alcohol and other drug (AOD) registered counselors were given three (3) additional months to complete certification requirements.
-California Code of Regulations, Title 9, §13035(f)(1) requires AOD Certification completion within 5-years of registration by one of the DHCS recognized certification organizations. x No additional billing code (e.g., modifier) required Expiring Flexibility: Did not require a billing code (modifier) for claims of services rendered via telehealth or telephone.
-Use of modifiers for claim reimbursement of telehealth and telephone services will be mandatory for DMC-ODS counties, based on DHCS' new telehealth policy.
-Televideo Service X (11/1/21)
+For technical assistance related to a HIPAA-compliant platform of service delivery, contact California Institute of Behavioral Health Solutions (CIBHS) Amy McIlvaine amcilvaine@cibhs.org.
+Provider consent and documentation requirements waived Expired Flexibility: Waived the responsibility of a provider to obtain and document verbal or written consent before the use of telehealth services.
+Business Professions Code section 2290.5 (b) provider must obtain and document verbal or written consent before use of telehealth services.
+X Allowed treatment and recovery services outside the facility service location Expired Flexibility: DHCS allowed facilities to provide in-person treatment or recovery services off-site for any concerns related to COVID-19.
+In-person treatment and recovery services to be provided inside the facility service location.
+X Additional time to complete counselor certification requirements Expiring Flexibility: Alcohol and other drug (AOD) registered counselors were given three (3) additional months to complete certification requirements.
+California Code of Regulations, Title 9, §13035(f)(1) requires AOD Certification completion within 5-years of registration by one of the DHCS recognized certification organizations. x No additional billing code (e.g., modifier) required Updated 1/1/22 Expiring Flexibility: Did not require a billing code (modifier) for claims of services rendered via telehealth or telephone.
+Use of modifiers for claim reimbursement of telehealth and telephone services is mandatory for DMC-ODS counties as of November 1, 2021 in accordance with BH-IN 21-047.
+NOTE: Updated expiration date was announced after BH-IN-047 was published.
+Televideo Service O2 GT Telephone Service 02 SC X (01/01/22)

-Telehealth and • Extended Flexibility: X t elephonic service Assessments allowed via telephone or telehealth.
-12/2022 r provisions extended Telephone and telehealth services, including group counseling, į Jpdated 7/1/21 allowed in SUD residential, SUD outpatient, and Driving Under the • Influence (DUI) programs.
+Telehealth and telephonic service provisions extended Updated 1/1/22 Extended Flexibility: Assessments allowed via telephone or telehealth.
+Telephone and telehealth services, including group counseling, allowed in SUD residential, SUD outpatient, and Driving Under the Influence (DUI) programs.
 Payment parity for telephone and telehealth services.
+X (12/31/22) See DHCS BHIN 21-047 for additional telehealth guidance.
+Note: Updated expiration date of December 31, 2022 was announced after BHIN 21-047 was published.